Clash of the Champions: Clash of the Champions II: Miami Mayhem

 Clash of the Champions II took place on June 8, 1988, at the James L. Knight Center in Miami, Florida.
 There were 2,400 people in attendance and the show drew a 4.8 rating on TBS.
-Throughout the show, wrestlers were being interviewed as they arrived to the building, most notably, Lex Luger who was attacked by The Four Horsemen and was busted open after being slammed head first into the trunk of his limo.
+Throughout the show, wrestlers were being interviewed as they arrived to the building, most notably, Lex Luger who was attacked by The Four Horsemen and was busted open after being slammed head first into the trunk of his limosine.
 This would also be an important factor in the conclusion of Luger's match against Ric Flair at the 1988 Great American Bash.
 Kevin Sullivan was locked in a cage at ringside during the third match but stole the key from the Garvins’ valet Precious.
 Steve Williams ran in after the match to save the Garvins from a 3 on 2 beat down.
 Al Perez was disqualified when Larry Zbyszko interfered in the match attacking Nikita Koloff.
 The referee is knocked out near the end of the main event, prompting Flair and Barry Windham to interfere, resulting in a double disqualification.